healthri-imaging/openid-auth-plugin/README.md

 ### openid.`providerId`.\*Property

 The property names used to populate user information during user creation.
 These are the property names from the information returned from the authentication provider.

-### disableUsernamePasswordLogin

-Toggle username & password login visibility on the login form

 ### openid.`providerId`.pkceEnabled